filloax/filloaxlib/README.md

 Simple Kotlin library for Minecraft Fabric that contains some handy functions for mods I worked in.

-IMPORTANT: jitpack in current version doesn't seem to work properly, its version doesn't properly work in some inheritances (like FxSavedData) while local versions do.

 To use in your project use [JitPack](https://jitpack.io/#filloax/fx-lib), like this:

 1. Add Jitpack repository to build.gradle.